 THE MATTERHORN GLACIER TRAIL HIKE IN ZERMATT

-This hiking trail is one of the top picks for families and tourists who would like to experience the Matterhorn but aren’t looking for a huge adventure.
-With just 150m of the total incline, it’s one of the best easy hikes in Zermatt.
-By taking the cable car all the way up to the top, you actually do a point-to-point route instead of a loop so a lot of the trail is downhill and you finish at a different cable car station to get back to Zermatt town.
-It’s 500m downhill and 150m of uphill work so you can see it is less challenging the many other hikes in Zermatt.
+Are you interested in hiking in Zermatt?
+If you are looking for a picturesque view of the Matterhorn along with some amazing lake reflections, then I highly recommend the hiking trail I am about to suggest.
+This particular trail is an excellent choice for families and tourists who want to experience the beauty of the Matterhorn but are not looking for a challenging adventure.
+With only a 150m total incline, it is one of the easiest hikes in Zermatt.
+By taking the cable car all the way up to the top, you can enjoy a point-to-point route instead of a loop.
+This way, most of the trail is downhill and you end up at a different cable car station.

-Hike Difficulty: Very low.
-The total incline is 150m and decline 500m Sometimes rocky trail but never any danger or exposed trail.
+• Hike Difficulty: Very low.
+The total incline is 150m and a decline of 500m Sometimes rocky trails but never any dangerous or exposed trail.

 Want more details and photos?
 View the full blog post here: THE MATTERHORN GLACIER TRAIL HIKE IN ZERMATT